- Retention & Accreditation Information

 - Support of students with less that $4,254.50 in non-repayable financial aid — Led by Brenda Wagoner

-- Support of non-traditional students — Led by Buddy Rivera
+- Support of non-traditional and transfer students — Led by Buddy Rivera

 - Support of returning students — Led by Casey Applegate-Aguilar